llvm/llvm-project/mlir/docs/Canonicalization.md

 cannot cause infinite looping.

-Canonicalization patterns are registered with the operations themselves, which allows each dialect to define its own set of operations and canonicalizations together.
+Canonicalization patterns are registered with the operations themselves, which allows each dialect to define its own set of operations and canonicalization together.

 Some important things to think about w.r.t. canonicalization patterns: